Khunanon-Chanasongkhram/DisVar/README.md

     conda activate r-environment

-and deactivate an active environment by running:
+(If you want to and deactivate an active environment just running:

     conda deactivate
+)
 ### Step 3: Installing the DisVar Package

 After activate r-environment via conda.
 Run R in Linux by following